A Guide To Green Gemstones

 Zoisite is the same mineral that produces tanzanite, the second most popular blue gem after sapphire.
 However, zoisite also comes in other colors, ranging from red, pink, and brown to yellow and green.

-Nonetheless, green zoisite has sometimes mistakenly been labeled “green tanzanite” due to the popularity of its blue counterpart.
-However, unlike tanzanite, which is often seen as a transparent faceted gem, green zoisite is almost always opaque and usually includes black veins or inclusions.
+Due to the popularity of its blue counterpart, green zoisite has sometimes mistakenly been labeled “green tanzanite”.
+However, unlike tanzanite, which is often seen as a transparent faceted stone, green zoisite is almost always opaque and usually includes black veins or inclusions.

 Ruby-in-zoisite is another interesting variety composed of green zoisite, red corundum crystals (i.e., ruby), and occasionally black hornblende, resulting in a stone with a watermelon-like appearance.